akash-network/website-5-archive/content/en/token/_index.md

 AKT is used to incentivize providers to offer lower prices, and incentivizes stakers to participate in the network longer term by staking.

+### AKT 2.0

+AKT 2.0 is an ongoing effort to bring new token features and utility to Akash and the AKT token.
+These features will generate value for the network by funding critical incentive pools that will support network growth and development, a wide range of currency options for lease settlement, and much more.

 ## Ecosystem Tools

 The following tools are available for exploring the Akash Network blockchain, staking AKT, and participating in governance: